hutec/UncertaintyNN/README.md

 This project contains different implementation and evaluations of approaches to model uncertainty in neural networks.

-- Bootstrapping-Method from Osmand
+- Bootstrapping-Method from Osband
 - Dropout-Method by Gal
 - Combined method (heteroscedastic aleatoric + epistemic) from Kendal & Gal

-Those models are evaluated on 2D data proposed by Osmand.
+Those models are evaluated on 2D data proposed by Osband.
 Specifically there is a dataset having six points at (-1,1) , (-1,-1), (0,1), (0,-1), (1,1), (1,-1) which shows problems with the Dropout and Combined Method.
 And a ''x + sin(x)'' function with added noise.